 The Origin of The Steel City of Eerie

 However, in the coming months that disease had mutated in the surrounding population and began to spread.
 Towns started to disappear and people were left to avoid this new disease at all costs.
-Roads, buildings, and production areas were left in such a state that towns had fallen off the map, and trade had all but ceased.
-Those who survived left.
+Roads, buildings, and production areas were left in such a state that towns had fallen off the map.
+Trade had all but ceased.
+Those who survived… left.

 Rumor has it this disease was the source of the Hunger plague that traveled south to Eden and to the very edges of the Frozen North.
 We have the local towns members of Eerie to thank for the eradication of this disease.
 Not only have they rid the world of Famine, the creator of the worms, but they poisoned all of his Hunger Eggs to end the plagues terror.

-The neighboring factions were nothing if not accommodating to this newfound population, one that they as as potentially being able to bring production and wealth to the region where the three rivers flowed and new Herbs can be found.
+The neighboring factions were nothing if not accommodating to this newfound population.
 Exhausted and completely out of supplies, the survivors voted to stop traveling and settle down.
-Regardless of what happened to the previous residents here, the survivors decided that this time they were going to get it right.
+Regardless of what happened to the previous residents here, they decided that this time they were going to get it right.

 Now, with most of the Rover families dead or gone, we begin a new chapter of Eerie.
-The Shatterstone Tribe is back and hosting us under the terms of a Rover Deal.
-Impressing Natural Ones enough to have them consider you an equal, or even a tribe member, is hard.
-But, from what we’ve seen so far, maybe it’s worth it?
+The Shatterstone Tribe is back and hosting us under the terms of a Rover Deal and peace treaty.

 Other than that we’ve met the Survivors, a group of blood crazed Semper Morts who use their hunger for flesh as a means for business.
 You’re welcome to all they have to offer, so long as you allow them to feed on you.